-The type and style of fencing you choose for your home’s yards influences the value of your house.
-Because of this influence, choosing a fence can be a stressful choice for many people.
+The fencing that you choose for your home can impact the value of your house.
+So, choosing a fence can be a stressful choice for many people.
 Different goals and different preferred styles all come into play when you make this decision.

 There are many possible reasons you may want to buy a fence.
 You will likely want a fence that fulfills two or more of the purposes that we’ve discussed so far.
 That’s okay, and it’s one of the reasons to ask this question: to discover why you want to buy a fence.